burkeholland/quick-start/src/chapters/chapter4.md

 ```

 If you build and rerun your app now, you'll find that you can add a grocery item and it will appear immediately in your list.

-todo: explain promises and how the VM is interacting with the M and bubbling back to the view.